GeorgiAndreev96/iaac-aws-task/README.md

 terraform output
 ```

+## 🔧 Usage & Troubleshooting

+### Access the Application
-Open the loadbalancer hostname to access the SSL Checker APP.
+Open the **Load Balancer hostname** in your browser to access the **SSL Checker App**.

+---

+### Check the Service
-Login to the server to test the service:
+SSH into the server and verify the service status:

     systemctl status sslchecker

-If it failed, try to restart it:
+If the service is **not running**, restart it:

     systemctl restart sslchecker

-check status again and if its stil failed, check the exact error manaully:
+Check the status again:

+    systemctl status sslchecker

+---

+### Manual Debugging
+If the service still fails, try running the app manually:

     cd backend
     python3.11 -m venv venv
     source venv/bin/activate
     pip install -r requirements.txt
     uvicorn app.main:app --host 0.0.0.0 --port 8000

+---

+### Database Issues
-If DB fails, check the config file in:
+If the database connection fails, check the configuration file:

     /opt/sslchecker/backend/app/db.py